Launching macOS applications from the command-line

 Try this out on the Calculator.app

-application.
-You should see application
+You should see application logs in your terminal, but the

-logs in your terminal, but the calculator window will not steal focus:
+calculator window will not steal focus:

 $ /System/Applications/Calculator.app/Contents/MacOS/Calculator

-While this behaviour might be surprising at first, it allows the operating
+While this behaviour might be surprising at first, it allows

-system to have control of whether an application runs in the foreground or in
+the operating system to have control of whether an application

-the background rather than delegating this responsibility to each application.
+delegating this responsibility to each application.
+To support

-To support this model, macOS provides the built-in open(1)
+this model, macOS provides the built-in open(1)

-that dates back to
+that dates back to NextStep, the

-NextStep, the pre-cursor of Mac OS X.
+pre-cursor of Mac OS X. The open(1)

-bundles or load documents in application bundles.
+or load documents in application bundles.
 By default, it runs an

-application and brings their windows to the foreground, but this behaviour may
+application and brings their windows to the foreground, but this

-be omitted using the -g
+behaviour may be omitted using the -g

 option.